Root Canal (Endodontics)

 In severe cases of pulp damage, that have not responded or recurred after treatment, other endodontic procedures may be necessary.
 Dr. DeStefano will decide which procedure is right for you after an evaluation of your condition.

-Results From A Root Canal
+What Results Can A Root Canal Achieve?

 After treatment, the tooth will need to be restored to a fully functional state.
 For example, Dr. DeStefano may elect to place a permanent filling, or he may suggest a crown.
 Whichever option is chosen, it is essential that you complete the permanent restoration to avoid failure of the endodontic treatment.